CraftCanvasMC/Canvas/README.md

 - Command Optimizations
 - Entity Improvements

-## Development Requirements
+## Requirements

-To compile Canvas, you need:
+### Running Canvas

+> [!WARNING]
+> Canvas requires Java 22 or higher.
+It will not run on older Java versions as it uses Foreign Function & Memory API.
+You can read more about it [here](https://openjdk.org/jeps/454).

+- Java 22 or higher

+### Building Canvas

-- JDK 22 or higher
+- Java 22 or higher
 - Git (with configured email and name)
 - Gradle